fbpx

 A trial should be your last resort, but it may be necessary if your spouse resists every attempt to go through with the divorce.
 You can rest a little easier in knowing that very few divorce cases will go to trial.
 Most of them are resolved through mutual agreements.
 Even if your spouse will not sign divorce papers and agree at first, the odds are that they will eventually agree to a settlement.
 However, you should always keep the option of a trial open in case it is necessary.

 It is always better to not try handling a contested divorce process on your own.
 If your spouse is either ignoring the process or making things as difficult as they can, there may be little you can do on your own to resolve matters.
-A Texas family law attorney can help you either come to an understanding with your spouse or take your case to court.
+A Texas divorce attorneys at Terry and Roberts can help you either come to an understanding with your spouse or take your case to court.
 Trying to deal with an uncooperative spouse on your own may make the situation worse, especially when your spouse is committed to making your life as difficult as possible for whatever reason.
+To schedule a consultation, contact us today.
+Our Brazoria County, Texas family law attorneys are ready to help.

 Share This Artcle :